 Each new response begins with their name (Ankita and Anvita), followed by their initials (A.B and A.W, respectively).]

-Disclaimer: Before you go ahead, we would like you to remember that this conversation is informed by the personal and professional stances of the speakers, by their respective socio-political locations, and by the resources, they have been able to access.
+Disclaimer: Before you go ahead, we would like you to remember that this conversation is informed by the personal and professional stances of the speakers, by their respective socio-political location, and by the resources, they have been able to access.
 We recognize that this is not the only way one can think about the ideas mentioned here.
 We would encourage you to bring your perspectives, share your thoughts, and any other resources in the comments below!

 To access resources that have shaped our ideas of care, please find our resource list here.
-You can also find the summaries of our Sharing Circles 1, 2, and 3 with Mental Health Professionals here, here, and here, respectively; and that of the Participatory Workshop for Mental Health Users/Survivors here.
+You can also find the summaries of our Sharing Circles 1, 2 and 3 with Mental Health Professionals here, here, and here, respectively; and that of the Participatory Workshop for Mental Health Users/Survivors here.

 About the Speakers

 Anvita Walia is a student, researcher, and eternal learner.
 She is a Senior Program Officer at One Future Collective, a feminist social purpose organisation with a vision of a world built on social justice, led by communities of care.
 To know more about OFC’s work, please click here.

 Ankita is a listener, a mental health professional and one of the co-founders of Tangent Mental Health Initiative.
 Tangent MHI began in 2020 and works in the field of mental health service and advocacy.
 Their work is informed by the values of intersectional feminism, inclusion and accessibility.
 To know more about Tangent MHI’s work, you can click here.

 Uncuff India Episode 7: Resisting gender-based violence by armed forces

 3 Questions from SAHELI’s ‘Building a Brighter Future’ panel